CTRL+POUR

 i.
-Introduction to meme_x
+Defining meme_x

 Media, Evolution, and Metamodern Experiences